wistia/wistia-open-docs/_posts/playlists.md

 {% post_image hashed_id: '97fdeb14dc8765354e9769122a782f4cfb5c35c7', class: 'center' %}

 Choose the **theme** you want to use, the **size** for the embedded playlist, and other customization settings on the SuperPlaylist builder.

+{{ "There are some functionalities in our app that don't work as fully as we'd like them to with Playlists.
+If you have questions about any of them, just drop us a line at support@wistia.com." | note }}